cloudsimplus/cloudsimplus/README.md

 The simulator has a set of classes that implement interfaces such as `VmScheduler`, `CloudletScheduler`, `VmAllocationPolicy`, `ResourceProvisioner`, `UtilizationModel`, `PowerModel` and `DatacenterBroker` and provide basic algorithms for different goals.
-For instance, the `VmAllocationPolicySimple` class implements a Worst Fit policy that selects the PM which less processor cores in use to host a VM and, in fact, it is the only policy available.
+For instance, the `VmAllocationPolicySimple` class implements a Worst Fit policy that selects the PM having the least number of processor cores in use to host a VM.

 Usually you have to write your own implementations of these classes, such as a Best Fit `VmAllocationPolicy`, a resource `UtilizationModel` with an upper threshold or a `DatacenterBroker` that selects the best `Datacenter` to submit a VM.